Nonlinear model reduction for slow-fast stochastic systems near unknown invariant manifolds: ATLAS in Exploration Mode

 Note that these additions happen during ATLAS simulations (with their large $\lambda\tau$ time-steps), taking advantage of the computational speed gains achieved by the ATLAS simulator.
 Therefore, in real clock time, the regions of \IMmth that are rarely visited with the original simulator, are more likely to be sampled quickly in ATLAS exploration mode.
 Note how this differs from existing techniques based on ideas of importance sampling: at no point is the dynamics of ATLAS biased, and at any stage the dynamics is consistent with the underlying effective dynamics, by construction.
 This procedure can be very effective, measured in real clock time, in discovering relatively rare events, such as transitions between metastable states, while updating ATLAS, seamlessly.
 We also note that this procedure is parallelizable across multiple paths of the current ATLAS, provided one checks that the regions being added are far enough from each other to avoid the simulation of the bursts of simulations at nearby locations: these ``conflicts'' are likely rare in high-dimensional state spaces, at least till ATLAS has explored the vast majority of it.

 Finally, it is certainly possible to apply a multitude of techniques and heuristics (e.g. see \cite{ChiavazzoE5494} and references therein) to bias the ATLAS simulator itself during exploration, i.e. combine the two approaches described in this section; once new regions are explored with a biased ATLAS, and charts created (with new local bursts initialized in those regions) and incorporated into ATLAS, then the ATLAS simulator can be run in unbiased mode and will be consistent with the effective dynamics.
-This decoupling of exploration and consistent estimation of the dynamics is a crucial property of ATLAS, and it is very efficient as the information from the expensive simulations of bursts of trajectories is fully re-used.
+This decoupling of exploration and consistent estimation of the dynamics is a crucial property of ATLAS, and it is very efficient as the information from the expensive simulations of bursts of trajectories is fully re-used. {This strategy together with parallel learning across multiple paths are particularly helpful when the effective dynamics have a significant amount of meta-stable states.}